RockAfeller2013/AnsibleDemo/README.md

 The Linux and Windows folders has Vagrant files and playbook to test Ansible.

+## Linux Folder

+This folder contains a working Vangrantfile for VMware Workstation and deploying a example Ansible_local playbook.
+I prefer to use local, instead of dedploying Ansible on the Hosts to minmise overhead and replications.

 ## Create a MSI Installer

 - Navigate to your Ansible roles directory and create a new role: mkdir -p roles/msi_installer/{tasks,files}